Commonwealth of Pennsylvania

-Benjamin J. Sweet is Chair of the Firm’s Disability Rights Practice Group and the Managing Partner of its Pittsburgh office.
-Throughout his legal career, Mr. Sweet has been a zealous advocate on behalf of Americans living with disabilities, consumers, investors and survivors of sexual abuse.
+Benjamin J. Sweet leads the firm’s disability rights practice group and is the managing partner of its Pittsburgh office.
+Throughout his legal career, Mr. Sweet has been a zealous advocate on behalf of Americans living with disabilities and survivors of sexual abuse.
 He is currently Counsel of Record in O’Connor et al. v.
 Diocese of Pittsburgh, et al., a groundbreaking pro bono class action suit on behalf of sexual abuse survivors against eight Roman Catholic dioceses across Pennsylvania, based on a novel mandamus and public nuisance theory, seeking the release of the Church’s extensive secret files.
 He also represents numerous institutional sexual abuse survivors in individual actions in federal, state and bankruptcy courts across the country.